Dixcove

 Dixcove is a coastal village and a fishing community in the Ahanta West district, a district in the Western Region of South Ghana, located approximately 35 km west of the regional capital of Sekondi-Takoradi.
 The current Paramount Chief of Upper Dixcove is Obrempong Hima Dekyi XIV.

 History

-From the early 17th-19th century, Dixcove is in two quarters known as Ntwarkro (Upper Dixcove) and Daazikessie (Lower Dixcove).
-The town was centre for trade during the Gold Coast era.

-Economy

-Dixcove is the site of Fort Metal Cross, an English-built fort which was completed in 1698, which dominates the fishing village and town from a bluff located on the eastern side of the village.
-Upper and Lower Dixcove purchase premix fuel to the fishermen.
+Dixcove is the site of Fort Metal Cross, an English-built fort which was completed in 1698.
+The fort dominates the fishing village and town from a bluff located on the eastern side of the village.
+The fort was used mainly as a slave fort, but also served as a secure depot for the trade gold and palm oil, and later served as a prison, police station, and a post office.
+The fort is currently leased by an English citizen who operates it as a tourist site, and a congregation point for local churches.

+The town was a center for trade during the Gold Coast era.
+From the early 17th to the 19th century, Dixcove was divided into two quarters known as Ntwarkro (Upper Dixcove) and Daazikessie (Lower Dixcove).
+Land disputes between rival chiefs led to violence between residents of Upper Dixcove and Lower Dixcove in 2020 and 2022.

+Development of infrastructure in Upper and Lower Dixcove is funded by the sale of pre-mixed fuel sales to fishermen.
+In 2022, the Paramount Chief Obrempong Hima Dekyi XIV expressed concerns that a recent rise in crime could affect the availability of these funds and delay road and structure repairs.

+Sports

+In 2024, Dixcove F.C. won the first Ahanta Sportyfest competition, a tournament designed to showcase youth sports talent in the Ahanta West district.